Kraftcur/my-jeep-status/README.md

 3. Get a [Twilio](www.twilio.com/referral/bf6oIx) account if you dont already have one.
 A trial account will work fine as this app will only send a maximum of 4 text messages.
 (Trial account lets you send > 3500 texts).

     Once logged into Twilio, locate your account dashboard where you will find your `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN`.
-Also on this page you will generate your account phone number.
+Also on this page you will generate your `TWILIO_PHONE_NUMBER`.

     ![Twilio Account Dashboard](assets/images/twilio-account-dashboard.png)

-4. Now lets use your Twilio account values in the **check-my-jeep-status** app.
-Navigate to the `my-jeep-status.js` file.
+4. Now lets use your Twilio account values in the **my-jeep-status** app.
+Navigate to the `check-my-jeep-status.js` file.
 Near the top you will see something that looks like this:

     ![Environment Vars](assets/images/env-vars.png)